 - The school has been accredited with International Schools Award and has links with Dutch schools.
-The tulips bulbs planted by the science club were a present from our Dutch connections from when the children visited schools in Holland.

 - Since starting the Eco-Schools scheme the gardening club have invested time in improving the plant life of the school with several different vegetable, plant and flower beds in various areas of the school grounds.

 - The new hard court for basketball and PE lessons is well used by all children across the school promoting healthy lifestyles.

 - The eco committee have made posters to encourage children to look after the school pond and to inform them on the wildlife that has now developed.